postsharp/postsharp-emails/30-caching.md

 }
 ```

-For the sake of brevity most of the application setup code has been omitted but can be seen in the [documentation](https://doc.postsharp.net/metalama/patterns/caching/getting-started).
-Our potentially expensive operation is called via the following code;
+For brevity, most of the application setup code has been omitted but can be found in the [documentation](https://doc.postsharp.net/metalama/patterns/caching/getting-started).
+Our potentially expensive operation is invoked using the following code:

 ```c#
 public void Execute()